NiazX/NanaScripter/README.md

 - 🌱 Currently I am passionate about web development and my future vision is to be an expert in cybersecurity

-- 🧑‍🎓 self-taught in programming
+- 🧑‍🎓 self-taught in programming.

 - 💬 **Ethical hacking** and **computer piracy** catches my attention